 - any distributive share of additions received from partnerships, S corporations, trusts, and estates as reported on Schedules K-1-P and K-1-T. Complete the PST Worksheet on Page 6 to figure the amount to include. - any Lloyd's plan of operation loss if reported on your behalf on Form IL-1065, Partnership Replacement Tax Return, and included in your adjusted gross income. - any nonbusiness amount you reported on Form IL-4562, Special Depreciation, that resulted from non-Illinois property. - any business amounts you reported on Form IL-4562 and the addition for Student-Assistance Contribution Credit claimed on Schedule 1299-C, Income Tax Subtractions and Credits.
-If the amount was incurred in an Illinois business conducted - entirely in Illinois, enter zero. - entirely outside Illinois, enter the amount from Column A. - both inside and outside Illinois, complete the IAF Worksheet on Page 6 to figure the non-Illinois portion of these amounts, and include the amount from Line 5 of the worksheet. - recapture of deductions for contributions to Illinois college savings plans transferred to an out-of-state plan. - business expense recapture only if you reported income from an asset or activity as business income in prior years and reported any income earned while you were a nonresident from that asset or activity as nonbusiness income on your Schedule NR for this year. - income attributable to domestic production activities under IRC Section 199 you reported on Schedule M.

-Line 36: Follow the instructions on the form.
+If the amount was incurred in an Illinois business conducted - entirely in Illinois, enter zero. - entirely outside Illinois, enter the amount from Column A. - both inside and outside Illinois, complete the IAF Worksheet on Page 5 to figure the non-Illinois portion of these amounts, and include the amount from Line 5 of the worksheet. - recapture of deductions for contributions to Illinois college savings and ABLE plans transferred to an out-of-state plan. - business expense recapture only if you reported income from an asset or activity as business income in prior years and reported any income earned while you were a nonresident from that asset or activity as nonbusiness income on your Schedule NR for this year. - •Line 36: Follow the instructions on the form.